 On average, the process costs in Turkey between 2,000 and 5,000 dollars.

 Have you tried exercising and crazy diets but can’t seem to get rid of the little pouch under your navel?
 Or, maybe you are fighting off that stubborn baby weight and losing.
 Many women struggle with these and many other problems no matter how much they diet and work out.

 A tummy tuck (abdominoplasty) can help you get rid of that unwanted, stubborn weight and look like your old fabulous self in no time.
 However, the cost of a tummy tuck will differ for various reasons that we will discuss throughout this article.

 The different types of tummy tuck cost

 As everyone is unique and requires different needs, multiple factors can affect the cost of a tummy tuck surgery.

 The difference between these three options is the amount of fat removed and the extraction areas.

-For example, a mini tummy tuck removes the sagging skin, excess skin, and fat on your lower abdomen.
+For example, a mini tummy tuck removes your lower abdomen’s sagging skin, excess skin, and fat.
 You can expect to pay between $3,500 – $8,000 for this procedure.

-When talking about costs with your plastic surgeon, ensure to inquire about your fees, as they might hit you for additional charges down the line.
+When discussing costs with your plastic surgeon, please inquire about your fees, as they might hit you for additional charges.

 |United States||mini||$3,500 – $8,000|